opencasestudies/OCS_Guide/docs/02-OCS_Infastructure.md

 ## OCS Case Study Search Tool

 The website also includes the case study search tool to aid instructors in finding appropriate case studies for their learning objectives.
-Accesing the search tool and how to use it is described in more detail below.
+Accessing the search tool and how to use it is described in more detail below.

 This diagram illustrates the workflow of accessing a case study from the OCS website through the case study search table.
 From the table, users can use the provided links to view the original static case studies, interactive case studies, and the GitHub repositories for each.
 Users may find all case study source files in the case study repository as well as instructions on how to use the case study.